weisJ/jsvg/README.md

 }
 ````

-Also nightly snapshot builds will be release to maven:
+Also nightly snapshot builds will be released to maven:
 ````kotlin
 repositories {
     maven {